 - visiting various swimming holes known only by the locals

-- riding around the amazing and magical volcanic lake Laguna de Apoyo
+- riding around the amazing and magical Laguna de Apoyo

 - stunning waterfalls such as La Maquina

-- A day of riding around beaches of all sorts including San Juan del Sur (where Survivor was filmed).
+- beaches of all sorts including San Juan del Sur where Survivor was filmed.

-Riders: Our crew will do their best to care for you, but every rider will be required to come not only fit but also self-sufficient in terms of ability to carry food, water, basic tools for a day.
-The ride is currently capped at 20 riders.
+Riders: Our crew will do their best to care for you, but every rider will be required to come not only fit but also self-sufficient in terms of ability to carrying food, water and clothing on all rides.
+The ride is currently capped at 15 riders.
 We’ll be averaging about 50km a day.
-Although much of the ride will not be technical, there will be climbs, it is important to be able to do this much mileage on gravel roads and dirt paths for consecutive days.
-Note that 50 km (31 miles) on a mountain bike is about as difficult as 80 km (50 miles) on a road bike.
+Although much of the ride will not be technical, it is important to be able to do this much mileage on gravel roads and dirt paths for consecutive days.
+50 km on a mountain bike is about as hard as 80 km on a road bike.
 We will have a mechanic but you should be able to fix a flat or a simple mechanical problems and be aware bike parts are very difficult to find in this country.

-What we will provide: All breakfasts, lunches and 3 dinners, lodging (double occupancy), purified water, sag wagon wherever the terrain permits, airport transfers to and from Granada and purified water.
+What we will provide: 3 meals a day, lodging (double occupancy), purified water, sag wagon wherever the terrain permits, airport transfers to and from Granada.

 Note: It is best to bring your own bike.
-Decent rentals in Nicaragua are available in limited numbers.
-Most other rentals are heavy and of poor quality and may not be very comfortable for the long rugged kilometers we will be putting in daily.
-In the past, many riders purchase a good, but used, bike and bring it one way, donating it after the ride for the bike club, so the club can continue to grow.
+Rentals in Nicaragua are available in limited numbers or are heavy and may not be very comfortable for the long miles we will be putting in daily.
+In the past, many riders purchase a good, but used bike and bring it one way, leaving it after the ride for the bike club, so it can continue to grow.